Blaine Robison, M.A.

 Apostolic Ministry in Samaria, A.D.
 31/32

 Peter was mission-minded and in 31/32 gave leadership to spreading the good news among Samaritan Jews (Acts 8:14-25).
-This was the same year that Paul met Yeshua on the Damascus Road (Hippolytus, On the Twelve Apostles, 13).
-While in Samaria Peter confronted a man also named "Simon," formerly a sorcerer (Acts 8:9).
-Simon believed in Yeshua as the Messiah expected by the Samaritans (see my commentary on John 4:25) and was immersed, but then he sought to buy the power of the Holy Spirit with money (Acts 8:18-19).
+While in Samaria Peter confronted a man also named "Simon," a sorcerer (Acts 8:9).
+Simon the Samaritan believed the message of Philip the evangelist who proclaimed the good news of Yeshua as the Messiah expected by the Samaritans, and was immersed (see my commentary on John 4:25 and Acts 8:9-13).
+Later Simon then he sought to buy the power of the Holy Spirit with money (Acts 8:18-19).
 Peter rebuked him by informing him that he had no part in the Kingdom of God and calling upon him to repent (Acts 8:21-23).
 Simon the sorcerer is known in church tradition as Simon Magus (Church History, Book II, 1:10-12).
 A fuller account of his activities may be found in Eusebius, Church History, Book II, Chap.
 13 and Chap.
 14.

 Apostolic Ministry in Judea, A.D.
 32-41

 Against such consensus of opinion Edmundson (44, 50) and Robinson (114) agree with the patristic report that Peter went to Rome in 42 accompanied by Mark.
-While there Mark acceded to requests for him to reduce the apostle's teaching on the life of Yeshua to writing, which would have occurred c.
-45 (Edmundson 56).
 Many modern scholars, such as Gray, argue against Peter going to Rome before Paul because (1) Paul makes no mention of Peter having labored in Rome and said that he would not build on another's work (Rom 15:20; 2Cor 10:15-16), and (2) the report of the church fathers is just "tradition" and Scripture is silent on when Peter went to Rome.
 By the same token "silence" does not support a much later date in going to Rome, either.
 The fact remains that no historical evidence has been produced to rebut the patristic report.

 In my view there is no contradiction with Peter having preceded Paul to Rome.
 Paul's Roman letter was written well over a decade after Peter ministered there and as Edmundson argues, Paul's comment in his Roman letter very much implies that Peter had laid a foundation in Rome.
 But, much had happened in the interim.
 In 49, well after Peter had departed, Caesar Claudius commanded Messianic Judeans to depart from Rome (Acts 18:2) in order to quell open conflict between unbelieving Jews and believing Jews.
 (See the section Historical Setting in my commentary on Romans 1.)
 The banishment lasted until 54 at the accession of Nero.